-Escape the city and travel west to the Blue Mountains - where the spectacular scenery of majestic World Heritage listed area includes sandstone cliffs, gorges and valleys of eucalyptus trees.
-Discover the Aboriginal legend of the Three Sisters - giant sandstone this rock the
+Escape the city and travel west to the Blue Mountains - where the spectacular scenery of this majestic World Heritage listed area includes sandstone cliffs, gorges and valleys of eucalyptus trees.
+Discover the Aboriginal legend of the Three Sisters - giant sandstone rock formations in the Jamison Valley.

-Descend the world's steepest railway on a thrilling ride via rock tunnels to the fern-filled forest on the valley floor.
+Descend the world's steepest railway on a

+thrilling ride via rock tunnels to the fern-filled forest on the valley floor.
 After a delicious two-course lunch explore the quaint village of Leura, home to charming antique shops, tearooms and the famous Candy Shop.